m3yrin/code2seq/README.md

 * Jupyter-notebook
 * scikit-learn
 * nltk
-* hyperdash (optional)

 ## TODO
 * Beam search is not implemented.

 ## Memo
-* F1 Score is 10.9 on Java-small dataset after 5 epoch training.
+* F1 Score is 10.9 on Java-small dataset after training 5 epochs.
-  still unstable.
+  Still unstable.
 Performance is not well tested due to no enough computer resources...